RandreasKristensen/gitformusic/gitformusic/angular-frontend/README.md

 # Angular Frontend

 The Angular frontend is the presentation layer for the Git for Music client.
-It is expected to run as a web application and to be hosted inside the desktop shell through the C++/JUCE integration layer.
-It communicates with the proprietary cloud services through GraphQL; project content remains owned and stored by the local client according to the [data ownership diagram](../docs/diagrams/05-data-storage.mmd).
+The web frontend calls the proprietary cloud services through GraphQL.
+In the desktop application, Angular is hosted inside the C++/JUCE integration layer and uses the native shell for application operations; the shell and Rust core handle cloud access on its behalf.
+Project content remains owned and stored by the local client according to the [data ownership diagram](../docs/diagrams/05-data-storage.mmd).

 ## Architecture references